RocketManGit/F1_Aero_Optimizer/README.md

 ![Monaco Lap Time](assets/monaco_2023_lap_time_vs_CL.png)

 ### Monaco — Aero Sensitivity Map
+*Unlike Monza, Monaco is almost entirely red — the circuit is one continuous sequence of corners with no real straights.
+This pushes the optimal configuration to maximum downforce.*

 ![Monaco Circuit Map](assets/monaco_2023_circuit_map.png)

 ### Monaco — Speed Profiles
+*At Monaco the three configurations diverge in the corners rather than on straights.
+The high DF car corners faster, and since Monaco is almost entirely corners, it wins comfortably despite its drag penalty.*

 ![Monaco Speed Profiles](assets/monaco_2023_speed_profiles.png)

 ### Monaco — Speed Heatmap